 c) Ultima Sustainability and Corporate Social Responsibility Policy

 a.
 New Suppliers take on procedure pertinent to Modern Slavery:

 b.
 Existing Suppliers

-a.
-The Chief Executive Officer will be expected to hold regular, minuted meetings of the
+a) The Chief Executive Officer will be expected to hold regular, minuted meetings of the stakeholders.

-b.
-The Operational Board will be measured for the effectiveness of new supplier vetting and their
+b) The Board will be measured for the effectiveness of new supplier vetting and their annual review.

-d.
-The Group Finance and Legal Officer will be measured for the update of the appropriate
+d) The Head of Legal and Compliance will be measured for the update of the appropriate policies.

 This statement has been approved by the Executive Board of Ultima.

 16 April 2020